cloudmesh-community/book/chapters/faas/openfaas.md

 Following are the the steps involved in creating and deploying a function with OpenFaaS
 * Install OpenFaas
-* Install the OpeFaaS CLI
+* Install the OpenFaaS CLI
 * Build the function
 * Deploy the function